tanzhiyuann/Portfolio/README.md

 - [x] Mobile parallax overflow [mobile] (awards page)
 - [x] Mask text hard to read (awards page)
 - [x] Parallax text appears on NAV menu [mobile] (awards page)
-- [ ] Skill year text not loading on iOS 14 (physical iphone 11) [works on android but not iPhone??]
+- [ ] Skill year text not loading on iOS 14 (physical iphone 11) [Works On Android, Not on iPhone]
+- [ ] Videos will not play on iOS Low Power Mode (LPM) [Works On Android, Not on iPhone]

 ## Credits

 ### Content
-- No text was copied from any external sources.
+- No text content was copied from any external sources.

 ### Media
 - [Social Media Icons](https://icons8.com/)